PrestaShop/docs/development/orders-lifecycle/_index.md

 ## Order status

-When creating Order from the FO, the initial Order status will differ depending on selected payment method.
+When creating Order from the Front Office , the initial Order status will differ depending on selected payment method.
 For example, if "Payment by check" is selected, then Order will be created with the "Awaiting check payment" status, or if "Bank transfer" is selected, the status will be "Awaiting wire payment".